 Pursuant to the Clean Water Act, as amended (33 U.S.C.
 1251 et seq.), and the Louisiana Environmental Quality Act, as amended (La.
-R. S. 30:2001 et seq.), rules and regulations effective or promulgated under the authority of said Acts, this Louisiana Pollutant Discharge Elimination System (LPDES) General Permit is reissued.
-This permit authorizes operators of storm water discharges from construction activities of five (5) acres or more, including smaller areas that are part of a larger plan of development or sale that cumulatively disturb at least five acres, and defined dedicated support activities, to discharge to waters of the State, in accordance with the conditions and requirements set forth herein.
+R. S. 30:2001 et seq.), rules and regulations effective or promulgated under the authority of said Acts, this Louisiana Pollutant Discharge Elimination System (LPDES) General Permit is issued.
+This permit authorizes the discharge of storm water from small construction activities (equal to or greater than one acre but less than five acres) to Waters of the State, in accordance with the conditions and requirements set forth herein.